-- (i) Ms Cheng Li Chen will, upon re-election as a Director, remain as Executive Director of the Company.
-Please refer to Table A of the Corporate Governance Statement from page 43 to 44 of the Annual Report 2020 for the detailed information required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST. - (ii) Mr Chua Keng Woon will, upon re-election as a Director, remain as Independent Director of the Company, Chairman of the Remuneration Committee and a member of the Nominating Committee and Audit Committee.
-Please refer to Table A of the Corporate Governance Statement from pages 43 to 44 of the Annual Report 2020 for the detailed information required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST. - (iii) Ordinary Resolution 6 in item 7 above, if passed, will empower the Directors of the Company, effective until the conclusion of the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments, up to a number not exceeding the aggregate of, (i) 50% of the total number of issued shares (excluding treasury shares and subsidiary shareholdings), of which up to 20% may be issued other than on a pro rata basis to existing shareholders of the Company (the General Limit) and (ii) additional 50% for Renounceable Rights Issues, of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company (the Additional Limit), provided that the total number of shares which may be issued pursuant to (i) and (ii) shall not exceed 100% of the issued shares (excluding treasury shares and subsidiary holdings) at the time Ordinary Resolution 6 is passed, after adjusting for new shares arising from the conversion or exercise of any convertible securities or share options or vesting of share awards which are outstanding or subsisting at the time when this Ordinary Resolution is passed and any subsequent bonus issue, consolidation or subdivision of shares.
+Ordinary Resolution 11 in item 10 above, if passed, will empower the Directors of the Company, effective until the conclusion of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments, up to a number not exceeding the aggregate of, (i) 50% of the total number of issued shares (excluding treasury shares and subsidiary shareholdings), of which up to 20% may be issued other than on a pro-rata basis to existing shareholders of the Company (the General Limit) and (ii) additional 50% for Renounceable Rights Issues, of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company (the Additional Limit), provided that the total number of shares which may be issued pursuant to (i) and (ii) shall not exceed 100% of the issued shares (excluding treasury shares and subsidiary holdings) at the time Ordinary Resolution 11 is passed, after adjusting for new shares arising from the conversion or exercise of any convertible securities or share options or vesting of share awards which are outstanding or subsisting at the time when this Ordinary Resolution is passed and any subsequent bonus issue, consolidation or subdivision of shares.

-The authority for the Additional Limit is proposed which became effective on 8 April 2020 until 31 December 2021 by which date no further shares shall be issued pursuant to this Resolution, if on that date the aggregate number of shares (including shares to be issued in pursuance of the Instruments, made or granted pursuant to this Resolution) exceeds 50% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company (the "Enhanced Rights Issue Limit").
+The authority for the Additional Limit is proposed which became effective on 8 April 2020 until the conclusion of the next AGM by which date no further shares shall be issued pursuant to this Resolution, if on that date the aggregate number of shares (including shares to be issued in pursuance of the Instruments, made or granted pursuant to this Resolution) exceeds 50% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company (the "Enhanced Rights Issue Limit").
 The Enhanced Rights Issue Limit is aimed at helping companies raise funds expediently for expansion activities or working capital.
 It is subject to the condition that the Company complies with applicable legal requirements including but not limited to provisions in the Companies Act requiring the Company to seek shareholders' approval and disclosure requirements under the Listing Manual on the use of the proceeds as and when the funds are materially disbursed and a status report on the use of proceeds in the Annual Report; and limitations in any existing mandate from shareholders.